Wells-next-the-Sea railway station

-Wells-next-the-Sea railway station served the port town of Wells-next-the-Sea in North Norfolk, England.
+Wells-next-the-Sea was a railway station that served the port town of Wells-next-the-Sea, in North Norfolk, England.
 It was opened in 1857 by the Wells & Fakenham Railway, later part of the Great Eastern Railway's Wymondham to Wells branch, and became a junction in 1866 with the arrival of the West Norfolk Junction Railway.
-It closed in 1964.
+It was closed in 1964.

 Opening

-Wells was first linked with the railway in 1857 when the Wells & Fakenham Railway opened a line to Fakenham East, largely driven by the efforts of Lord Leicester and the directors of the railway company.
+Wells was first linked with the railway in 1857, when the Wells & Fakenham Railway opened a line to Fakenham East, largely driven by the efforts of Lord Leicester and the directors of the railway company.

 It was originally planned to have been open on 1 June 1857, but negotiations with the Eastern Counties Railway, which would operate the line, delayed it until 1 December 1857.
-They hoped that the railway would help reverse the declining fortunes of the town, whose inability to take ships of increasing size saw it overtaken by other ports.
-The decline continued notwithstanding the construction of a short branch line to Wells Harbour in 1860.
+They hoped that the railway would help reverse the declining fortunes of the town; its inability to take ships of increasing size saw it overtaken by other ports.
+The decline continued, notwithstanding the construction of a short branch line to Wells Harbour in 1860.

 In 1862, the Wells & Fakenham Railway became part of the Great Eastern Railway, a move which brought greater importance to the Wells line by providing a north–south connection with London's increasing food markets.

 The West Norfolk Junction Railway was the next to come to Wells, on 17 August 1866.
 The line came from Heacham on an 18+1/2 mi single track aimed at exploiting the great arc of coastline between Hunstanton and Yarmouth.
 This line entered Wells on a sharp curve, turning through a full 180 degrees before converging with the Wells & Fakenham branch from Dereham for the final approach.
 West Norfolk services used the outer face of a sheltered wooden island platform to the south of the station, with the inner face for services to Dereham and Wymondham.
 The Dereham side was unusual in that there was a platform on either side of the train, allowing the passengers the choice of which side to alight from, much the same as Ventnor and Ulverston stations.

-Station facilities
+Facilities

-The main red brick two-storey 'L' shaped Georgian-style station buildings were constructed at right angles to the platform ends and incorporated a stationmaster's residence.
+The main red brick two-storey L-shaped Georgian-style station buildings were constructed at right angles to the platform ends and incorporated a stationmaster's residence.

 Wells had a combined engine shed and goods shed, with the locomotives having use of the whole shed when not required for goods.
 This adjoined the main station building on the Wells & Fakenham platform side.
-In 1929 the original 42 ft turntable was replaced by a second-hand 45 ft version.
-This lay just to the north of the station, and was capable of accommodating the former Great Eastern's "Claud Hamilton" locomotives and other 4-4-0 classes, but not the B12s or other large engines.
-Wells was an outstation of Norwich depot, and there were up to five locomotives based there.
+In 1929, the original 42 ft turntable was replaced by a second-hand 45 ft version.
+This lay just to the north of the station, and was capable of accommodating the former Great Eastern's Claud Hamilton locomotives and other 4-4-0 classes, but not the B12s or other large engines.
+Wells was an outstation of Norwich depot and there were up to five locomotives based there.
 The shed officially closed in September 1955 and has since been demolished.